szabikr/szabi-space/content/projects/habit-tracker/refactoring.md

 - id: UUID = uuid4()
 ```

-We feed the parser the contents of a `user_input` file and wait for a `List[Activity]` and a `List[JournalEntry]` in return.
+We need an algorithm that takes the contents of a `user_input` file and returns a `List[Activity]` and a `List[JournalEntry]`.

 ### Current Solution

-At the moment there are two main parser functions, `read_activities_from_user_input` and `read_journal_entries_from_user_input`, they both take in a `file_name` as a string, open the file, read the lines one by one and process the content in a primitive way.
-Both functions are constructing lists imperatively and if no exceptions occur, the lists will be returned as a result.
+The current solution, which you can check out [here](https://github.com/szabikr/habit-tracker/tree/v1.0.0), constitutes of two main parser functions, `read_activities_from_user_input` and `read_journal_entries_from_user_input`.
+They both take a `user_input` filename as a string, read the lines from the file one by one, and process the content in a primitive way.
+Lists of each data class (`Activity` and `JournalEntry`) are constructed imperatively and then returned.
 In case of crucial errors, an empty list will be generated with a log message saying what went wrong.

-You can check out the GitHub repository for the _Current Solution_ [here](https://github.com/szabikr/habit-tracker/tree/v1.0.0), it's under Tag `v1.0.0`.

-Let's see the functions that are waiting to get refactored:

-Retrieves the List of Activities from a user input file:
+Let's see `read_activities_from_user_input` that retrieves the List of Activities from a `user_input` file:

 ```python
 # read_activities.py